JavaScript Recursive Function

 Base Case:

-• The function starts with an “if” statement that checks if n is less than or equal to 1.
+• The function starts with an if statement that checks if n is less than or equal to 1.

-• If n is 1 or less, the function simply returns n.
+• If n is 1 or less, the function returns n.
 This is the base case, which serves as the stopping condition for the recursion.

 Recursive Case: